smartarch/extremexp-llm/patterns.md

 In the source code and raw results, these patterns are labeled `semantics`.

+### Describe task functionality

+Rationale: Can the LLM determine meaning of task based on its name, parameters, links to other tasks, ...?

+TODO

 ### Inconsistent task name and description

 Rationale: Can the LLM detect inconsistent task name and description?